 - boutique, including soap, shampoo, toilet paper, and similar items

-- baby, including diapers, formula, and food for babies under the age of 2 and diapers/pullups and food for children under the age of three
+- baby items, including diapers, formula, and food for babies under the age of 2 and diapers/pullups and food for children under the age of three